jwulf/zeebe-nestjs-transactional-email-service/README.md

 (Obviously substituting the values in the URL).

-You should recieve a welcome email in your inbox from the microservice.
+You should receive a welcome email in your inbox from the microservice.

 Watch the videos for more insight, or just read the code.
 Or why not both?